mozilla/addons-linter/README.md

 ### Output

-Lastly when the processing is complete the linter will output the collected data as text or JSON.
+Lastly, when the processing is complete the linter will output the collected data as text or JSON.

 ## Deploys